thibaultdvx/tuto-doc/README.md

 ### If you want to make a modification to the Python code

 1. Make your changes on `code`, then rebase `doc` on `code`.
 The history of code will then be rewritten, taking into account the modifications made on the initial code.
-2. Then, merge `doc` in `main` is enough.
+2. Use `git push --force` to also rewrite the history of `origin/doc`.
-3. Update the commit hashes in the tutorial (`docs/tutorial` on `main`).
-This is necessary, because history of `doc` was overwritten.
+3. Then, merge `doc` in `main`.
-4. Use `git push --force` to also rewrite the history of `origin/doc`.
+4. Update the commit hashes in the tutorial (`docs/tutorial` on `main`).
+This is necessary, because history of `doc` was rewritten.
 5. Push `main` and `code` (here a simple `git pull` + `git push` is enough).

 ### If you want to modify a checkpoint

-Try not to, but if you really need to modify old checkpoints in `doc`.
+Try not to, but if you really need to modify an old checkpoint in `doc`:

-1. Start an interactive rebase with `git rebase -i <commit-hash>`.
+1. Start an interactive rebase with `git rebase -i <commit-hash-to-your-checkpoint>`.
 2. In the editor, change "pick" to "edit" for the commit you can't to modify.
 3. Make your modifications, and commit.
 4. `git rebase --continue` to continue the rebase (if there are conflicts with the following